ayaanpathan/flutter-shimmer/README.md

 # flutter-shimmer
-Skeleton Shimmer effect for your list views and other widgets for loading state
+Skeleton Shimmer effect for your list views and other widgets for loading state acheived by using [Shimmer Package](https://pub.dev/packages/shimmer)